Quadrifolium/OriginalPlanOnWeibo/original.md

 **On SNS: Sina Weibo**

 [@OriginalPlan](http://weibo.com/satosan) - Original Plan
-[@YiAnMiddleSchool](http://weibo.com/yianschool) - Yi An Middle School, where the story happens.
+[@YiAnMiddleSchool](http://weibo.com/yianschool) - Yi An Middle School, where the story happens
 [@YiAnMusicClub](http://weibo.com/u/6094546964) - Music Club of Yi An Middle School
+[@YiAnMultimediaCentre](http://weibo.com/u/6196825252) - The Multimedia Centre of Yi An Middle School

 Virtual characters:
 (Ordered by the time of the first post)